The Power of Free: Your Fitness Studio’s Best Offer

 Next, let’s look at a case study of a fitness studio that we promoted a free week offer for.

-A yoga studio we worked with launched a marketing campaign that offered a free week pass.
+A yoga studio we work with launched a marketing campaign that offered a free week pass.
 Within the first 25 hours, they had 63 leads.
 And in just one month, they ended up with 475 leads!

 The cost per click (CPC) was $00.86, which means they spent $408 in Facebook advertising for those leads.
 That’s less than $1 per person!